max4766/demo_web__single_model_add_detail__webgl__drei__fiber__react/README.md

 Used plane for the model's ground.

-Also, loaded glb expention was directly used without converting into jsx expention,
+Also, loaded glb extention was directly used without converting into jsx extention,

 which is why you can't find any jsx files in the directory.